James88313/acnd.github.io/_layouts/default.md

         <ul class="list-unstyled list-spaced">
           <li class="m-b"><h6 class="text-uppercase">About</h6></li>
           <li class="text-muted">
-           We appreciate your shown intrest in ACND.
+           We appreciate your shown interest in ACND.
 If you’d like to learn more, or are interested in the project, contact us anytime at <a href="mailto: Blake@acnd.io">team@acnd.io</a>.
           </li>
         </ul>
       </div>